- Drug selection for sedation and general anesthesia in children undergoing ambulatory magnetic resonance imaging

 - Strategies for intraoperative glucose management: a scoping review

 Nathaniel Morin, Sarah Taylor, Danae Krahn, Leyla Baghirzada, Michael Chong, Tyrone G. Harrison, Anne Cameron, Shannon M. Ruzycki Canadian Journal of Anesthesia/Journal canadien d'anesthésie.2023; 70(2): 253.
-CrossRef - Current trends in management of hyperglycaemia in surgical patients with diabetes mellitus: a review
+CrossRef - Impact of total intravenous anesthesia and total inhalation anesthesia as the anesthesia maintenance approaches on blood glucose level and postoperative complications in patients with type 2 diabetes mellitus: a double-blind, randomized controlled trial

 Vladimir N. Kuklin, J. Matri, N. P. Barlow, S. H. Tveit, J. E. Kvernberg, E. -M. Ringvold, V. Dahl Annals of Critical Care.2022; (4): 33.
 CrossRef - Effects of sevoflurane anesthesia and abdominal surgery on the systemic metabolome: a prospective observational study